 Japanese language tends not to pronounce many consonants strongly, which has an adverse effect on the supreme importance of making an explosive sound in English

-This may depends upon where you’ve grown up and what dialect you speak in Japanese.
+This may depend upon where you’ve grown up and what dialect you speak in Japanese.
 What do I mean by this?
 So, as many of you guys have already known or recognised, the Japanese in this respect means a bit strong dialect such as Kansai, Hiroshima ones.
 The majority of the people residing in these areas tend to pronounce consonants much stronger than the Tokyo’s standardised Japanese like a Japanese language text for non-native Japanese learners, I suppose.
 Of course, in recent years, heaps of Japanese dialect learning textbooks have been available in bookshops.
 Anyway, my point is that English’s explosive sound, one of the core phonetic characterisations, is critically important to English learners coming mainly from Tokyo’s standardised Japanese language background.

 When you are speaking Japanese, not many people can notice any connected speech due to the nature of the Japanese language speaking mechanics itself